SocialFinanceDigitalLabs/sf-fons-platform/dagster/README.md

 ### Dagit
 This is the web interface for Dagster that allows for viewing and interacting with Dagster objects.
+This is built and pushed to docker hub for use with the wider platform.
 More [info here](https://docs.dagster.io/concepts/dagit/dagit)
 ### Dagster Daemon
-Determines what needs to be run and when using schedulers, sensors, etc. More [info here](https://docs.dagster.io/deployment/dagster-daemon)
+Determines what needs to be run and when using schedulers, sensors, etc. This is built and pushed to docker hub for use with the wider platform.
+More
+[info here](https://docs.dagster.io/deployment/dagster-daemon)
 ### User Code Server
 This contains the pipeline code for Dagster to run.
-This includes sensors, ops, assets, jobs, schedule definitions, etc. More
+This includes sensors, ops, assets, jobs, schedule definitions, etc. More.
+The one used in this repo is for demo purposes only and isn't part of any wider build or running of the platform.

 [info here](https://docs.dagster.io/concepts/code-locations/workspace-files#running-your-own-grpc-server)